 Orange poppy seed muffins on a wood board next to oranges, orange leaves, and white bowls on a white counter.

 Getting older is so wild.
 One day you’re waking up on Sunday afternoons with a splitting headache and the taste of gin still lingering in your mouth.
-And the next thing you know it (without any warning I might add) your weekends are spent in the actual AM with a cup of coffee and a thick novel.
+And the next thing you know it, your weekends are spent in the actual AM with a cup of coffee and a thick novel.

 The common denominator of these situations is that both require a nice pastry.
-Whether it’s ginger cranberry orange scones, cookie butter banana bread, or a fluffy muffin, you’re going to need something carb-y to elevate your morning.
+Whether it’s strawberry cream cheese danish, my super soft cookie butter banana bread, or a fluffy muffin, you’re going to need something carb-y to elevate your morning.
 (Or revive your spirit from said gin.)

 Back when I was in pastry school, we used to make a ton of muffins for the student cafe.
 Testing recipe after recipe gave me the chance to figure out the perfect muffin situation (well, to me at least).
 This version is based on my favorite lemon poppy seed muffins we used to make for the coffeeshop.
 But, I used orange zest instead just to switch things up a little!